xpmatteo/auto-cca/README.md

 # TODO AI

 - macro-move sampling: avoid duplicate macro-moves in a node's children
+- macro-move sampling: make units not moving an option
 - macro-move sampling: tune the explore/exploit ratio
 - open loop instead of chance nodes
 - implement evasion and line-of-sight rules for ranged combat, to allow the realistic game strategy to emerge